sebastian-schlecht/highway/README.md

 To run the test suite, install development dependencies ```pip install -e .test```.
 From the project root, run ```pytest```.

-## Benchmarking
+## Benchmarking and performance
 Benchmark scripts are located in the folder ```benchmarks```.
 Right now, we measured that inter-process communication roughly maxes out at 500 Mbytes/s (depending on the machine you're using).
 For TCP communication we measured roughly 120Mbytes/s to be the upper limit (again, depends on the machine you're using but this may provide an idea where we're heading).
+We're not planning to add custom queues and message services ourselves so performance may be inherently limited by the tools that are available.
+Right now, we use [ZMQ](http://zeromq.org/) for messaging and [msgpack](https://pypi.python.org/pypi/msgpack-python) for serialization which offer good performance but we yet have to validate whether that's enough in the future.

+## What we're planning to add
+Some features are not there yet but may come in the near future.
+This includes, but is not limited to:

+- Database interfaces to stream data from/to fast key/value stores like LevelDB or RocksDB
+- Debugging facilities
+- More augmentations and potentially a cleaner programming API for them
+- More examples
+- Support for object-detection in PASCAL VOC format.
+- Performance tweaks